tvjames/kendo-docs/api/wrappers/jsp/chart/seriesitem-labels.md

 ### color `String`

 The text color of the labels.
+Accepts a valid CSS color string, including hex and rgb.

 #### Example
     <kendo:chart-seriesItem-labels color="color">